TrinhHuuGiang/library-c-cpp/src/_2_C_library/_003_0_lib_stdio.md

   - perpose: Specifies an array `buffer` for stream.
 The function allows to specify the mode and size of the buffer (in bytes).
   - This function should be called once the stream has been associated with an open file, but before any input or output operation is performed with it.
   - syntax: `int setvbuf ( FILE * stream, char * buffer, int mode, size_t size );`
+  - buffer: input 'NULL' if you want system auto manage buffer.
   - mode: Specifies a mode for file buffering.
 Three special macro constants (_IOFBF, _IOLBF and _IONBF) are defined.
 Read here: https://cplusplus.com/reference/cstdio/setvbuf/
   - return: 0 if succes, !0 if failed